marsteg/adventure-game/README.md

 - hitting space makes items, doors and actions shine
 - Actionfuncs are a way to teach an action button tricks.
 With this theoretically anything can be executed via Actions
 - unlocking an action will also execute it's actionfuncs
+- Save and Loading the Game is now possible!
+Press 'S' to Save and 'L' to Load
 - NPCs
 	- can give items, when unlockd
 	- can open doors, when unlocked